Fuelling Your Leadership

 He had options.
 He could have stayed put.
 He could have owned up to the fact that he’d miscalculated and asked for help.
 Yes, that may have felt embarrassing and required a fair amount of replanning, but it would probably have been less embarrassing than being retrieved from the middle of a lake (in my opinion).
 Less expensive too.

-It’s easy to judge.
-It’s easy to point fingers and discuss what we would have done instead.
-And yet, how many of us are continuing to “get airborne” every day at the moment, with grave doubts as to whether we have enough “fuel” to reach our destination?
 How many of us are concerned not only about our own energy levels, but those of the people around us?
-How many of us are watching our teammates sag around us, and endeavouring to power through so that we don’t let the side down?
+How many of us are watching our teammates sag and endeavouring to power through so that we don’t let the side down?
 Where will you be retrieving your teammates from when they run out of fuel?
 Where will they retrieve you from?

-This week is Thanksgiving in the Western world.
-It’s a tradition of sharing and of gratitude.
-It’s a moment of regrouping to give thanks for the current bounty and for the blessings of the past year.
 There is nothing that tires us more than trying to live somewhere other than the present moment.
-The past is a murky place of could-of-should-of, and the future can’t be reeled in, no matter how hard you try!
+The past is a murky place of could-of-should-of, and the future can’t be reeled in no matter how hard you try!
 The present moment passes us by continuously unless we focus on it and in it – and it is where not only our gratitude, but our refuelling comes from.

-However, if we’re to responsibly manage our “fuel state”, and not make dodgy decisions for ourselves and those we affect moving forward, then we need to ensure we’re well enough fuelled for the journey ahead.
-That journey not only entails closing off this year as epically as we can but priming ourselves to blow 2021 out the water.
+So, if we’re to responsibly manage our “fuel state”, and not make dodgy decisions for ourselves and those we affect moving forward, then we need to ensure we’re well enough fuelled for the journey ahead.
+That journey not only entails closing off this year as epically as we can but priming ourselves to blow 2025 out the water.
 There is no purer fuel I know than gratitude.

 The fastest way I know to figure out what you have to be grateful for is to ask yourself this: “What if everything I wasn’t grateful for today wasn’t there when I woke up tomorrow morning?”

-Self-leadership is about taking the time to consider that answer for yourself.
-Often.
 Leadership of team is about having that discussion with those you lead – creating a moment of pause for your family, or for your work colleagues, and asking them to volunteer the things they’re grateful for that they’d miss if they weren’t there when they woke up tomorrow morning…

 by Christen Killick